Lanchester submachine gun: Production

 A Lanchester gun fitted with an early version of a tactical light in a Royal Navy experiment from 1943.

-The first contract of 13 June 1941 produced an initial 50,000 Lanchesters that were nearly all for the Royal Navy use.
-The British Army by now had supplies of the relatively expensive US-produced Thompson SMG, whereas the RAF had chosen to instead test the S&W Model 1940 Light Rifle (also US-produced, chambered in 9mm), whose use was not adopted and was mostly discarded.
+The first contract of 16 June 1941 produced an initial 20,000 Lanchesters that were originally to be split 50/50 between the Royal Navy and the Air Ministry.
+The British Army had supplies of the expensive US-produced Thompson SMG, whereas the Air Ministry, desperate for automatic weapons for air field defence had chosen to instead test the S&W Model 1940 Light Rifle (also US-produced, chambered in 9mm), which was hoped could be delivered sooner than the Lanchesters.
+These were never delivered following issues with the sears so the Air Ministry adopted the Sten which was by now in full production.

-The final contract was issued on 9 October 1943.
-Production averaged 3,410 units per month over 28 months.
-According to contract records, Sterling was to have made guns serially numbered from 1 to 9999, then (S) A1 to about A64580.
-Certain numbers of Mk.1 were modified later in the war and designated Mk.1*, the key differences being the removal of the fire-selector switch and addition of simplified rear sights.
-This modification makes it difficult to ascertain exactly the production runs for each model.
+The final contract was issued on 14 October 1943.
+Production would finally be completed in 1945 with Boss & Co producing the last MkI** Lanchesters.
+In total 81,000 Lanchesters would be contracted from the three assembly plants.

-There were four Lanchester assembly plants, though Lanchester assembly contracts were actually awarded to only three firms.
-Sterling assembly of the Lanchester was split between the Sterling Engineering Company Ltd in Dagenham (code S109), and the Sterling Armaments Company in Northampton (code M619).
+There were three Lanchester assembly plants.
+Sterling assembly of the Lanchester was completed at their factory at the Kingsthorpe Road in Northampton (wartime code M619) taken over for the duration of the war from Clarke & Sherwell Limited.